 BGP or Border Gateway Protocol is used to identify which networks control which IP addresses and which networks are connected to each other.
 It is a dynamic routing protocol, and networks that make BGP announcements are known as autonomous systems.
 Autonomous systems (AS) are a system of networks that make up the internet.

 Routing is a process that makes sure data packets are routed from an appropriate route from source to its destination.
-Some of the basic advantages of routing include:
+Some of the basic advantages of routing include in UK:

 - Robust network

 - Updated dynamic routing of the network paths